prajwal-sharmaa/Task-of-cybersecurity/README.md

-# ⚔️ Kali Linux - Hands-on (FutureIntern Cybersecurity Internship Task 1)
+# ⚔️ Kali Linux - Hands-on (Cybersecurity Internship Task 1)

 Hey!
 I'm Prajwal Sharma, currently pursuing B.Tech in Computer Science and working as a Cybersecurity Intern at FutureIntern.